mendes95borges-cyber/In-Band-SQL/README.md

 <img src="https://imgur.com/JNBDSf4.png" height="120%" width="50%"/>

+This validated that an attacker could not only bypass authentication but also read arbitrary data directly from the backend database.

 ---------

 Before creating and applying a Web Application Firewall (WAF) policy, the feature must first be enabled on the FortiGate device because it is disabled by default.